Introduction to PostgreSQL Datetime

 time | 8 bytes | It is used to store only time value in datatbase |

-Timestamp allows us to store the date as well as time.
-In the case of timestamptz data typed values the time zone is also considered and the value is stored in the UTC format.
-Whenever we try to store any value in the timestamptz datatype value then it is automatically converted into its corresponding UTC value and then its UTC value is stored in the database table.
-Whenever this value is tried to fetch the PostgreSQL database server retrieves the UTC value from the table and then that value is converted into an appropriate time zone set which is generally set in the database server or by the user whichever is the time zone of the current database connection.
+Timestamp allows us to store the date as well as the time.
+In the case of timestamptz data typed values, the time zone is also considered, and the value is stored in the UTC format.
+Whenever we try to store any value in the timestamptz datatype value, then it is automatically converted into its corresponding UTC value, and then its UTC value is stored in the database table.
+The PostgreSQL database server retrieves the UTC value from the table when attempting to fetch a specific value.
+The server subsequently converts this value to the appropriate time zone, typically determined by the time zone setting either in the database server or set by the user, depending on the time zone of the current database connection.
 The same is the case with the storage of time and timetz.

 Functions